fge/uri-template/BUILD.md

 ./gradlew --recompile-scripts test
 ```

-## Important note to Maven users
+## Note to Maven users

-While there exists a possiblity to generate a `pom.xml` (using `./gradlew pom`),
+There exists a possiblity to generate a `pom.xml` (using `./gradlew pom`), which
-such a pom.xml will not work reliably because of the dependency of this package
-on the correct generation of META-INF/services/ files.
-See legacy/pom.xml for
-details.

-While you can adapt this file to work for you, please be aware that it is _not_
-supported by the author anymore.
+is there for convenience.
+However, this is not supported by the author.